RohanDatar97/RohanDatar.github.io/_pages/about.md

 This is your personal, official GitHub website.
-We know this is nothing, compared to your "coding" expertise, but just an attempt to make your day! 🥰
+Agreed that this is nothing compared to your "coding" expertise, but just an attempt to make your day! 🥰

-Your family and friends have something to say to you, so go check it out NOW!!
+Your family and friends have something to say to you, so go check it out NOW!! 🔝

 Hope you like it! 😇